detekt/detekt/README.md

 ### <a name="contributors">Contributors</a>

+If you contributed to detekt but your name is not in the list, please feel free to add yourself to it!

 - [Artur Bosch](https://github.com/arturbosch) - Maintainer
 - [Marvin Ramin](https://github.com/Mauin) - Collaborator, Bunch of rules, Active on Issues, refactorings, MultiRule
 - [schalks](https://github.com/schalkms) - Collaborator, Active on Issues, Bunch of rules, Project metrics